I’ve been a bookworm since childhood, but I went several years where I didn’t read as much as I wanted simply because of my season of life.

 I’m not sure how long Crazy Busy had been on my Kindle, but it found me at the perfect time–during what I now see as an extremely pivotal point in my entire year.

-While in Costa Rica, God really convicted me of how busy I had been with so much that didn’t have eternal significance.
-There, He really drew me to Himself in ways that I hadn’t experienced in years, and I came home a whole new wife, mom, business owner, and writer.
+While in Costa Rica, God really convinced me of how busy I had been with so much that didn’t have eternal significance.
+There, He really drew me to Himself in ways that I hadn’t experienced in years.
+I came home a whole new wife, mom, business owner, and writer.